Industrial Control Buses

 ARCNET Description

-ARCNET is also used with [DC or AC coupled] RS485.
+ARCNET is also used with [DC or AC coupled] RS485 [which is an electrical only specification].

 ControlNet Description

 Developed by Allen Bradley.
-Uses RG6, around 250 meter @ 5Mbytes over dual redundant BNC connections.
-Used for Time/Mission Critical applications.
-Looks to be Ethernet based.
+ControlNet uses RG6 Coax cable, around 250 meter length at 5Mbytes rates, over dual redundant BNC connections.

 High Speed Ethernet